wumphlett/COMP-2210/A5-Depth-First-Search/README.md

 # A5-Depth-First-Search
-Create a boggle based wordsearch game with appropriate search methods
+Creates a boggle based word search game with appropriate search methods
-HumphlettWordSearch uses a TreeSet lexicon structure, HumphlettWordSearchTrie uses a TrieTree lexicon structure
+HumphlettWordSearch uses a TreeSet lexicon structure, HumphlettWordSearchTrie uses a TrieTree lexicon structure Full project details can be read in boggle.pdf